Last updated on 2026-05-15

 Program Overview

 Marine Diesel Mechanics are engine specialists with expert knowledge of electrical and engine systems in diesel-powered marine vessels and equipment.
 In this program, you will learn how to install, repair, and maintain major mechanical components of commercial machinery.
 The training you receive will also be applicable to other trades, such as Heavy Equipment Service Technician and Truck and Transport Service Technician.
-Given the importance of water transportation in both industry and leisure, Marine Diesel Mechanics are in high demand across various sectors globally.
+Given the importance of water transportation in both industry and leisure, Marine Diesel Mechanics are in high demand across the globe in various sectors.

 Program Structure